namazifard/image2text2speech-HF-Llama3/README.md

 # Image-to-Text and Text-to-Speech Mini Project

 Transform your images into engaging audio stories using this Streamlit application.
-This project leverages machine learning models to generate text descriptions from images and then create short stories based on those descriptions.
+This project leverages open source machine learning models in Huggingface to generate text descriptions from images and then create short stories based on those descriptions.
 The final stories can be converted into audio files for an immersive storytelling experience.

 ## Features

 - **Image Upload**: Supports various image formats including JPG, JPEG, PNG, BMP, and WEBP.
 - **Image-to-Text**: Utilizes a pre-trained image captioning model to generate textual descriptions of uploaded images.
 - **Story Generation**: Uses a language model to create short stories based on the generated descriptions.
-- **Audio Conversion**: Converts the generated stories into audio files.
+- **Audio Conversion**: Converts the generated stories into audio files using a text-to-speech model.

 ## Installation